Jason2B3/DEV_NOTES/React Next/A2_NEXT.md

 Use this anytime you need to connect to the db for whatever reason

+Place this utility function in the api folder:

 ```react
 import { MongoClient } from "mongodb";